towercomputers/toweros/README.md

 ## 3. Implementation

-To date, `tower-tools` includes six main modules: `toweros.py` and `towerospi.py` to build the OS images used by the `thinclient` and the hosts. `sshconf.py` which manages `tower-tools` and `ssh` configuration files. `provisioner.py`, `pacman.py`, and `nxssh.py` which respectively allow you to provision a host, to install an application on it even without an internet connection and to run a graphical application of a host from the ` thinclient`.
+To date, `tower-tools` includes six main modules: `buildthinclient.py` and `buildhost.py` to build the OS images used by the `thinclient` and the hosts. `sshconf.py` which manages `tower-tools` and `ssh` configuration files. `provision.py`, `install.py`, and `gui.py` which respectively allow you to provision a host, to install an application on it even without an internet connection and to run a graphical application of a host from the `thinclient`.

 ### 3.1.
-TowerOS
+TowerOS-ThinClient

-`toweros.py` is the module responsible for generating an image of TowerOS with the `build-tower-image thinclient` command.
+`buildthinclient.py` is the module responsible for generating an image of TowerOS with the `build-tower-image thinclient` command.

-TowerOS is based on Arch Linux, and `toweros.py` uses the `archiso` tool (see https://wiki.archlinux.org/title/archiso).
+TowerOS is based on Arch Linux, and `buildthinclient.py` uses the `archiso` tool (see https://wiki.archlinux.org/title/archiso).

 The installer contains all the pacman and pip packages necessary for installing the base system and `tower-tools`, which is ready to use from the first boot.
 In this way, the installation of the system, as well as the provisioning of a first host, does not require an Internet connection.

-Here are the different steps taken by `toweros.py` to generate an image:
+Here are the different steps taken by `buildthinclient.py` to generate an image:

 1. Gathering the necessary builds.
 The script starts by checking for the existence of a `./dist`, `./builds` or `~/.cache/tower/builds/` folder.
 If one of them exists, this is where the script will fetch the builds and place the final image.
 If no folder exists, then the script creates the folder `~/.cache/tower/builds/`.
 Next: